Sky Gates Airlines: History

-In October 2016, Sky Gates commenced domestic and international services from Moscow Sheremetyevo Airport using a leased Boeing 747-400F aircraft.
+In October 2016, Sky Gates commenced domestic and international services from Moscow Sheremetyevo Airport using a Boeing 747-400F leased from Silk Way West Airlines.

 Sky Gates Airlines suspended all operations on in February 2022 due to sanctions with plans to restart services in the foreseeable future.

-In March 2022, Azerbaijan-based Silk Way West Airlines took over both of Sky Gates' aircraft.
+In March 2022, Silk Way West Airlines took over both of Sky Gates' aircraft.
 In the same month, the operating certificate of the airline was suspended at its request.

 In August 2023, the airline was bought out by Red Wings Airlines, and in December of the same year operations were restarted.

 Fleet

 As of August 2025, Sky Gates Airlines operates the following aircraft: